mikelawrence/ATV-Control/README.md

 ## Notes

-* This board should have a 20A fuse on the input for safety.
+* This board must have a 20A fuse or other safety device on the input.
-* The Reverse Input is configured for my Yamaha Grizzly 700.
+* The Reverse Input is configured for my 2020 Yamaha Grizzly 700.
 The reverse switch is connected to ground when ATV is in reverse, otherwise it is pulled up to 12V by the Engine Control Unit.
 R17 is used to pulldown this input to prevent a floating input from causing problems.
 However this pulldown is a high enough impedance to not affect the pullup in the Engine Control Unit.
 You will need to adjust this input to match your specific ATV.
 * The board's current usage is about than 0.25 mA when idle.
 This represents a small but never the less non-zero current draw on the ATV's battery even when the ignition is off.
 My ATV is used frequently so this is not an issue but if you plan on storing the ATV long term you should be using a trickle charger to keep the battery topped off.
+Or pull that 20 A fuse you added to the 12V input to this PCB.
 * I used High-Side switch from Infineon for all the high current outputs.
 These chips are designed for automotive environments to drive resistive, capacitive, and inductive loads while providing over current, over temperature, over voltage, and reverse polarity protections.
 I also used these High-Side Switches for the indicator LEDs even though it is a bit overkill.
-* The Horn circuit is a realtively high current at 20A.
+* The Horn circuit is a relatively high current at 20A.
 There is missing solder mask on the bottom of the PCB.
 It is expected that additional solder will be placed on this section to improve current handling.
 You should also plan on adding a 16 AWG wire between the GND input and the H- connections.
 * This PCB design expects 2 oz copper for both sides.
-* Assembling the this PCB will require a reflow oven or hot air.
+* Assembling this PCB will require a reflow oven or hot air.
 [Whizoo](http://www.whizoo.com/) sells a nice kit to make your own reflow oven.
 * This PCB design uses my custom libraries available here [Mike's KiCad Libraries](https://github.com/mikelawrence/KiCad-Libraries).
 * PCB is designed in [KiCad](http://kicad-pcb.org) which is a great free EDA toolset.
 * For Bill of Materials generation I use my version of [KiBoM](https://github.com/mikelawrence/KiBoM) forked from [SchrodingersGat](https://github.com/SchrodingersGat/KiBoM).